 - Fill the weight bag with water prior to beginning repairs. - Clean the area to be repaired with an abrasive pad dampened with solvent.
 Remove all traces of masking tape, if previously used.
-If possible, place a piece of masking tape on the back side of the item being repaired.
+If possible, place a piece of masking tape on the back side of the item being repaired. - Paint the damaged area with glue.
+Use a thick coat of glue, overlapping the edges of the repair by 1" (25 mm).
+Be sure that the edges are well coated.
+A damaged coating should be given two coats of glue.
+Apply the second coat within four hours of the first coat.

-Apply masking tape on the backside of the tear.
+Clean and apply masking tape on the backside of the tear.